We Love You, Gustavo Robles, aka “Kaboom,” and raise your name before all of our Neighborhood

 But every human life, no matter how rich or how poor, is absolutely worth the world, worth fighting for, and worth demanding a better world for, as so much of the working-class is now calling for, once again, in America.
 When state and public officials thus choose to meet such demands with indifference, force, or disdain, they are openly betraying–once again–one of the ideals they claim to want to uphold.
 Hence why we mourn, Los Angeles, and why we must continue to rise again.

 The battle is long.
 But it is still our duty to win.
 Kobe Bryant knew this.
 And that’s why we loved him.
-Or at least, why we claimed to.
+Or at least, why we claimed to do so.
 The time has now come to extend that love to people just as human as Bryant and his 13 year old daughter.
 We march for justice.

 J.T.